pgpgeek/MinimalistKeyLogger/README.md

 **_KEYLOG_FILENAME_** : is the filename of the log file

+Secret Code :
+You can add, remove, edit some action in the detectCurrentCode function. using the secretCode structure like :
+{
+    keyCode : "aSecretTextFilledOnKeyboard",
+    cmd : "an evil command runned after keyCode be played on keyboard" }

 Compile with static library :
 -static-libgcc -static-libstdc++

+Run :
+You can run in production mode with no parameter :
+Ex :
+MinimalistKeylogger.exe

+You can run in debug mode with any parameter (a log file will be generated with all keyboard input).
+Ex :
+MinimalistKeylogger.exe debug

 Test succefull on  Win10 but detected as Trojan (But it's not a suprise)